manifoldco/torus-cli/docs/commands/system.md

 `core.auto_confirm` | Boolean determining if confirmation prompts should be automatically skipped (equivalent of always using `-y` command option)
-`core.vim` | Boolean determining if CLI input should use Vim bindings `core.hints` | Boolean determining if the "protip" hints are shown after command execution `defaults.org` | Organization name to be used with context `defaults.project` | Project name to be used with context `defaults.environment` | Environment name to be used with context
+`core.vim` | Boolean determining if CLI input should use Vim bindings `core.hints` | Boolean determining if the "protip" hints are shown after command execution `core.check_updates` | Boolean determining if the daemon can check for updates in the background `defaults.org` | Organization name to be used with context `defaults.project` | Project name to be used with context `defaults.environment` | Environment name to be used with context